gbiele/Stan_MPI_Threading/README.md

 ### Regression model with map_rect
 MPI and threading rely on the same map-reduce approach.
-To make use of parallelisation, we need to split data into packages (shards).
-The `map_rect` distributes the data packages  to the nodes or threads, where a user defined `reduce` function unpacks the data and calculates the log posterior.
+To make use of parallelisation, we have to split data into packages (shards).
+The `map_rect` function distributes the data packages to the nodes or threads, where a user defined `reduce` function unpacks the data and calculates the log posterior.

 Stan's `map_rect` function has the  signature
 ` map_rect(function, vector[], real[,], real[,], int[,])` where